regexident/enumcapsulate/README.md

 ## Derive macros

-as well as the following corresponding derive macros via `enumcapsulate::derive::*`:
+The `enumcapsulate` crate exports the following corresponding derive macros, if the `"derive"` feature is enabled (which is the default):

 - `AsVariant`
 - `AsVariantMut`